Good-Heart-Technology/QR-Code-Generator/README.md

 - Instant QR code generation
 - Download options in multiple formats
 - Secure HTTPS URL validation
+- WiFi network QR code generation
+  - Network name (SSID) support
+  - Password protection
+  - Multiple encryption types (WPA/WPA2, WEP, Open)
 - Mobile-friendly design
 - No registration required
 - Completely free to use

 ## Usage

+### URL QR Codes
+1. Select the "URL" tab
-1. Enter your URL in the input field (must start with https://)
+2. Enter your URL in the input field (must start with https://)
-2. Click "Generate QR Code" or press Enter
+3. Click "Generate QR Code" or press Enter
+4. Download your QR code in PNG or JPEG format

+### WiFi QR Codes
+1. Select the "WiFi" tab
+2. Enter your network name (SSID)
+3. Enter your WiFi password (if required)
+4. Select the encryption type (WPA/WPA2, WEP, or No Password)
+5. Click "Generate QR Code"
-3. Download your QR code in PNG or JPEG format
+6. Download your QR code in PNG or JPEG format
+7. Scan with a smartphone to automatically connect to the network

 ## Technical Details